QSun

 - Q

-If the Sun is in Daimon but the stronger Daimon-placement condition is not met under the current proxy, the chart receives a narrow deferred-fortune note.
+If the Sun is in Daimon but the stronger Daimon-placement condition is not met in this reading, the chart receives a deferred-fortune indication.

 Valens Sun in Daimon in sect